PhantomPhixer/JNUC-2019/README.md

 As the flow shows the *Build* part is common allowing simple management of the build process.
 The entry route is variable and the post build tasks and flows are automatically driven by policies to enable the whole thing to be driven from Jamf.

 ## Who's it aimed at? ##
 Anyone managing macs!
-Although developed for organisations bringing devices, both DEP and non DEP, into Jamf the methods used can be applied if you already have your whole fleet in Jamf already. so as the talk said;
+Although developed for organisations bringing devices, both DEP and non DEP, into Jamf the methods used can be applied if you already have your whole fleet in Jamf.
+So as the talk said;

 **Are you an organisation with**